 Traditions and customs

 According to María Antonia Alanís de Salazar, the whole town was preparing, several days in advance to wait for the day of the dead.
 The boats that brought the merchandise to the port, came loaded with canes, limes and sweet lemons that cut with everything and branch to be able to hang them on the altars, and from the Huasteca came huge baskets of exquisite egg bread, pemoles, chabacanes and fines.
 Nowadays, nobody hears about chabacanes or fines, or yuccas full of brown sugar.
 The chabacanes were made with dry mass and piloncillo and in the metate they spread with the hand of the metate and they were cut to pictures and the thin ones were also made with dry mass and sugar, without butter and they were put in sea shells in the oven and They came out toasted and very rich.
 In every household, poor or rich, the altar was placed, it was armed with canes around the picture of a saint, devotion of the family, it was adorned with paper of china and there the candlesticks were placed, where the candles would burn.
 Some people made the clay candlesticks.
 And a day before they began to place the hard atole that they made of green plums of the region and that they kept from the month that was harvested in June or July.
 They all cooked the green plums and dried them in the sun; with that they made their atole for the Day of the Dead.
 They also filled it with limes, lemon, oranges, empanadas, preserves of sweet potato, pumpkin, or icacos, that strawberry on the beach with such a rich sweet flavor.
 Already the mere day they put the tamales and those chocolate bowls, that chocolate was milled at home and as they said, it was so lathering and tasted of glory, combined with bread.
 The day of the dead people got up before the 6 in the morning, because the 6 had to be the candles already lit.
 After breakfast, the whole family went to church to pray for their dead.
 On that day all shops closed and all the women dressed in black.
 In the Tampico that did not hurt to dress in mourning and that if he died the father or mother were two years, the same as a son.
 Everyone was mourning those people, grandparents, uncles, godparents, because they always had their black dresses for those occasions.
 After mass they went to the cemetery.
 The porters and porters carried the boxes with the porcelain and alabaster crowns Tampico was never lavish in gardens, so there were no natural flowers and that is why the rich wore their beautiful crowns of porcelain roses and the very expensive black beads called beads , which looked like jet beads.
 Among the poor, their crowns were made of paper flowers, these crowns were placed in the tombs and the families stayed until the 12 of the day.
 From there they went to eat at home.
 The place of the dead was respected so much, because only the church and the cemeteries are consecrated places.
 Of course there were no vendors outside the cemetery, let alone inside.
 Of course they left the crowns in the tombs because who would have dared to steal one ?.
 They returned to the 2 or 3 in the afternoon and stayed until the 5: 30, they packed the crowns in their boxes and until next year.
 In their houses they relighted the candles and went to sleep, not without first having read the skulls, which they did in the printing press, since they were about two sheets of paper with some funny verses that they made to the ladies of society, to men of the police and the best-known merchants.
 So far the story of Ms. Alanis At the moment the tradition of the day of the dead remains, although it has varied a little.
 In some homes altars are made and decorated with candles, fruits and some foods.
-In the year of 1987 in the vestibule of the University Center was placed the altar of the day of the dead, according to the custom most attached to tradition.

 On December 12 it is customary to dress the children of Juan Diego, for the festivities of the Virgin of Guadalupe.